KCL-BMEIS/spectrumdevice/README.md

 on Windows, or in `libspcm_linux.so`on Linux.
 If no driver is found,  `pyspecde` will run in mock mode.

 ## Installation and dependencies
-Clone the repository and from within the top level directory, `pip install .` Or install from PyPI or conda-forge with `pip install pyspecde` or `conda install pyspecde` respectively.
+Clone the repository and from within the top level directory, `pip install .`

 `pysepcde` itself depends on NumPy, and its example scripts make use of `matplotlib`. `pyspecde` includes a module called `spectrum_gmbh` containing a few files taken from the `spcm_examples` directory which is provided with